jbinke/jbinke/README.md

 <b>Favorite Projects</b> <br>

 <b>Doctor Who Fan Website</b> 👽 <br>
 <p>This work functions as a dedicated fan wiki and media database, similar in utility to platforms like IMDb or TMDB.
-Its design philosophy and user experience are directly inspired by the distinctive, whimsical yet technical aesthetic of the Doctor Who franchise itself. </p> <br>
+Its design philosophy and user experience are directly inspired by the distinctive, whimsical yet technical aesthetic of the Doctor Who franchise itself.
+Some primary functions include a photo carousel, responsive interface, day and night color shift, and a random quote generator. </p> <br>

 ```
 .doctors-carousel {